quarbby/legendary-spoon/README.md

 - Word Cloud
 - Related Fields (obtained from neo4j database, source from [Acemap](<https://www.acemap.info/acekg/index#data-description>))
 - Time-Series Graph (obtained using plotly)
-  - To show to popularity of keyword over time from all platforms
+  - To show the popularity of keyword over time from all platforms
 - Heatmap (obtained using NER and Google API)
   - To show areas that are mentioned in news and the frequency of it